Cookies Consent: what option to use and how to customize

 This option initially assumes that your visitors accept cookies, but displays an information bar with ACCEPT / DECLINE options.
 Cookies are set (tracking services and embedded third-party content are enabled), until the visitors indicates that he/she declines cookies.
 When cookies are declined, existing cookies are deleted when technically possible (PhotoDeck cannot delete all cookies set by embedded third-party content providers).
 When cookies are declined, analytics services are disabled and embedded content is also replaced by a message indicating that cookies must be accepted.
-This option is only slightly more taxing for the visitor than the previous one, but offers higher compliance with the EU law.
+This option is not strictly compatible with the EU law.

 This option disables Google Analytics and similar services, and replaces all embedded third-party content with a message indicating that cookies must be accepted.
 The information bar offers ACCEPT and DECLINE options.
 When cookies are accepted, tracking services and embedded third-party content are activated.
 This option offers the best legal compliance of all options, but is also the worse in terms of website usability.

 Automatically generated “Cookies policy” page

 PhotoDeck automatically generates for you a cookies policy page based on your chosen option for cookies consent.

 This policy is linked from the default cookies consent bar on your website, and you can also add it to your website’s navigation menu via its dedicated link type.